Updated/ reorganized November 2023.

 Alter Eco: Their lower testing limit is 20ppb, meaning their products may have up to that level of lead.
 That is a low level.
 They sell ready to eat chocolate bars and snacks (that in my opinion are delicious) made with chocolate; they don’t sell products such as cocoa powder for baking.
 According to testing, the 90% Super Blackout Bars range from 0.34 to 0.37 ppm for cadmium for the entire bar.
 For dark chocolate that is 65-95% cocoa (our Super Blackout is 90% cocoa), the new limit for cadmium is 0.45 ppm for the entire bar and they stay under that limit.
 However, see that they showed up as having “comparatively” high cadmium according to Consumer Reports.

-Wildly Organic Fermented Cacao Nibs provides some data from testing (though doesn’t show the full documents) that shows 24 ppb lead and 371 ppb cadmium.
-Another person was told for the Organic Cacao Powder Fermented Raw: 0.069 mg/Kg (69 ppb).
-But then they also said: Arsenic 0.05 ppm, Cadmium 0.495 ppm, Lead 0.12 ppm (120 ppb), Mercury 0.005 ppm.
-They also have a prop 65 warning mentioning lead and cadmium.
+Wildly Organic Fermented Cacao Nibs provides some data from testing (though doesn’t show the full documents) under each product description on their website and some are low.
+They do have a prop 65 warning mentioning lead and cadmium.

 Another great brand is Mountain Rose Organics (up to 1 tablespoon per day according to Dr. G).
-I requested COA myself.
-Roasted cacao nibs (I don’t think they have raw): 28 ppb lead, 586 ppb cadmium.
+I requested COA myself and received this data: Roasted cacao nibs (I don’t think they have raw): 28 ppb lead, 586 ppb cadmium.
 Raw cacao: 79 ppb lead, 758 ppb cadmium.
 Roasted cacao: 48 ppb lead, 1230 ppb cadmium.

-The brand that Dr. G (see “laws” section for more information about his research) recommend the most (note again that he hadn’t heard from Navitas) is Santa Barbara Chocolate, and I was able to verify heavy metal testing for myself (though not in official COA documents).
+The brand that Dr. G recommend the most (note again that he hadn’t heard from Navitas) is Santa Barbara Chocolate, and I was able to verify heavy metal testing for myself (though not in official COA documents).
 As of 12/13/21, their 100% Cacao Organic Unsweetened Chocolate Chips / Criollo Mini Wafers (I assume these are comparable to nibs, but probably easier to bake with or melt) have: Cadmium: .381ppm, Arsenic: <.020ppm, Lead: <.048ppm (48 ppb).
 They are in the process of reformulating all powders, which will be discontinued until they are pressed from the same cacao as the Criollo (note that the heavy-metal content may be different).
 The best thing about this company is that they test every lot using reputable testing companies!

 Botanica Origins cacao powder was 99 ppb lead as of November 2021.